emilyaherbert/verified-tensor-operations/README.md

 ## Hacky solution

-As I was typing this, I think I thought of an alternate solution that is hacky but might work.
+As I was typing this, I thought of an alternate solution that is hacky but might work.
 Instead of asking Idris for equivalency between the `(::)` and `(++)` constructors, just implement Dims as:

 ```
 data Dims : Nat -> Type where